What Is a Terrarium False Bottom? (And Do You Need One?)

 Drainage Layers in Different Terrariums

-A false bottom is incredibly useful in just about every terrarium setup, but it can serve a slightly different purpose depending on your setup.
+A false bottom is useful in almost every terrarium setup, but it can serve a slightly different purpose depending on your setup.

 Open Terrariums

-In open terrariums (e.g. a succulent terrarium or cactus terrarium) there’s no water cycle to facilitate or humidity to regulate.
+In open terrariums, there’s no water cycle to facilitate or humidity to regulate.

-In fact, the likes of succulents and cacti typically don’t want any water around their roots, so the only job of that drainage layer is to allow water to freely drain away from the substrate.
+In fact, the likes of succulents and cacti typically don’t want any water sitting around their roots.
+So the only job of that drainage layer is to allow water to freely drain away from the substrate.

 For this reason, false bottoms in open terrariums tend to be much larger and more straightforward.